joshbegley/nyt-latest/previous.md

 `A man was shot dead surrounded by witnesses in Skidmore, Mo., but no one was ever prosecuted.
 Now that act of vigilante justice has inspired the play “Kenrex.”`\
 https://www.nytimes.com/2026/06/03/theater/kenrex-play-murder-ken-mcelroy.html

-**Iran War Live Updates: Kuwait Says One Killed and Dozens Injured in Iranian Attack on Airport**\
+**Iran War Live Updates: Drone Barrage at Kuwait Airport Kills One and Injures Dozens**\
-`The United States and Iran accused each other of launching new strikes.
-President Trump told The New York Post that Iran’s supreme leader is involved in peace talks, and he hopes to meet him.`\
+`Video footage verified by The New York Times showed fire inside Kuwait’s international airport.
+The attack was part of one of the biggest assaults on a Gulf nation since the U.S.-Iran cease-fire was announced in April.`\
 https://www.nytimes.com/live/2026/06/03/world/iran-war-trump-israel-lebanon